18 Gu3 蠱

 crossing a great river to carry out a mission.()

 The 1st line

-Text: (The subject ought) to remove the father’s Gu (bad and evil things); there is a son available, (so) the deceased father will experience no calamity (or will not be blamed), (which is of) sternness and cruelty (but) eventually auspiciousness.
+The subject involves removing (setting right) the father’s Gu (bad and evil things).
+There is a son available, so the deceased father will experience no calamity (or will not be blamed).
+This is of sternness and cruelty but eventually auspiciousness.

 To remove what is bad and evil in the father can be paraphrased here as to correct those bad habits or practices that have existed for a long time as if they were left over from the father.
 The deceased father won’t be blamed because the job is implemented by his son who has inherited them and will set them right.
 The process is difficult, i.e. stern and cruel, as it involves review, confession of fault, correction, etc.; but it will become auspicious in the end if the correction is made accordingly.

 Line 1, in the initial phase of hexagram Gu, isn't at a position right to it, signifying that it can’t act righteously because it is affected by preceding bad habits or practices, but they have not yet firmly rooted.

 Originally line 1 was masculine and the lower trigram was Qian2, the father.
 The feminine line 1 here is taken for what is left over from the father.
 After line 1 self-corrects by changing to masculine, it becomes right to its position and correlates with line 4 which is also at its right position, signifying that the bad habits or practices have been eradicated at the beginning and do not continue into the new generation.
 As the image of Kan (i.e. peril which leads to calamity) disappears, and the lower trigram changes back to Qia2 (the father) and remains intact, this is auspicious.

 Commentary on the image: Line 1 shouldn't scruple to remove (to set right) the father’s Gu (bad and evil things), signifying what it inherits is from the deceased father.